Read about our delegates’ backgrounds and accounts of COP24 as summarized in The University Record here.

 This year it is a great honor that Climate Blue gets to announce the University of Michigan’s Delegation to COP24.
-All of our delegates have a wide range of interests and specialties, and each of them will give a unique perspective on the developments of COP24.
+Our delegates have a wide range of interests and specialties, and each of them will give a unique perspective on the developments of COP24.
 They have been preparing themselves on how to properly engage with the COP’s inner workings through a course taught by Dr. Avik Basu, and we know each of them will foster involvement with COP at the University of Michigan.
 The members of the University of Michigan’s Delegation to the 24th Conference of Parties in Katowice, Poland are:

 Timothy Arvan (week one):